scalikejdbc/scalikejdbc.github.io/source/documentation/configuration.html.md

 db.default.url="jdbc:postgresql://localhost:5432/scalikejdbc"
 ```

-After just calling `scalikejdbc.config.DBs.setupAll()`, Connection pools are prepared. `DBs.setup/DBs.setupAll` loads specified JDBC driver classes as well.
+When setting up with `scalikejdbc.config.DBs.setupAll()`, the module automatically loads the specified JDBC drivers and prepares connection pools.

-Note that due to the way JDBC works, these drivers are loaded globally for the entire JVM, and then a particular driver is selected from the global JVM list by locating the first which is able to handle the connection URL.
-This usually produces the expected behaviour anyway, unless you have multiple JDBC drivers in your classpath which handle the same URL (such as MySQL and MariaDB JDBC implementations, which both handle URLs of the form `jdbc:mysql:`).
-In these cases you may not get the implementation you are expecting, since the presence of JDBC packages in the classpath is, for many drivers, enough to have them registered globally.
+DBC drivers, once loaded, are globally available to the entire Java Virtual Machine (JVM).
+The selection process for a specific driver from the global list typically targets the first one capable of managing the given connection URL.
+This approach generally yields the correct behavior, except when multiple drivers capable of handling the same URL type (such as MySQL and MariaDB drivers, both supporting `jdbc:mysql:` URLs) are present in the classpath.
+In such cases, the expected driver might not be used, as the mere presence of JDBC drivers on the classpath often leads to their global registration, irrespective of their intended use.

 ```scala
 import scalikejdbc._